Texas Meat Loaf

 Ingredients

-3. In a large bowl, combine soaked bread with ground chuck and chopped onion.
+2. Combine: In a large bowl, mix the soaked bread with ground chuck, onion, tomato juice, and pepper.

 FAQ